anki-geo/ultimate-geography/CONTRIBUTING.md

 1. Add each folder in the `build` directory to a separate ZIP archive named as follows:
    - `Ultimate Geography [EN]` ==> `Ultimate_Geography_v[x.y]_EN.zip`.
    - `Ultimate Geography [EN] [Extended]` ==> `Ultimate_Geography_v[x.y]_EN_EXTENDED.zip`.
+   This can be done with `pipenv run zip`.
 1. On GitHub, create a new **release** named after the version number.
 1. Draft the release notes, making sure to add a link to the upgrade steps in the `README` and/or [in the wiki](https://github.com/anki-geo/ultimate-geography/wiki/Upgrade-instructions).
 1. Attach all the ZIP files and save the draft release notes.